mbaneshi/gas_ton/README.md

 By default, the gas limit for internal messages is set to message*balance/gas_price, with the message paying for its processing.
 The contract can use accept_message/set_gas_limit to change the gas limit during execution.
 Manual gas limit settings do not interfere with bouncing behavior.
-Bounceable messages will bounce if sent in bounceable mode and contain sufficient funds for processing and creating bounce messages.\_TODO* why ?
-What ?
-How ?
+Bounceable messages will bounce if sent in bounceable mode and contain sufficient funds for processing and creating bounce messages.

 bounceable and non-bounceable internal messages Bounceable and non-bounceable internal messages are concepts in smart contract development that relate to how messages are processed and handled between contracts on a blockchain.